-To listen to a VRT radio station, or relisten to the latest VRT news, you no longer need to use your hands.
+In order to listen to a VRT radio station, or relisten to the latest VRT news, you no longer need to use your hands.
 The arrival of smart speakers allows you to access media content simply by using your voice.
-Communication with such smart speakers is currently mainly still in English, but the VRT is already hard at work exploring the possibilities, focussing so far on voice-controlled radio and news.
-In this way, the VRT intends to be immediately ‘up and running’ when Dutch-language smart speakers become commercially available.
+Communication with such smart speakers currently still happens in English, but the VRT is already hard at work exploring the possibilities, focusing so far on voice-controlled radio and news.
+With this, the VRT intends to be immediately ‘up and running’ when Dutch-language smart speakers become commercially available.

 In the wake of keyboard, mouse and touchpad, the voice is thus becoming an increasingly important way for people to communicate with machines.
 By simply speaking to the virtual assistant on your smartphone or smart speaker, you can set tasks and ask questions, and thus also access media content.